leonhoang177/redirection-guard/README.md

-# ⚙️ Redirection Guard – Chrome Extension
+# 🛡️ Redirection Guard – Chrome Extension

-This directory contains the **Redirection Guard Chrome Extension**, a lightweight browser tool designed to detect and block redirect-based phishing attempts in real time.
+**Redirection Guard** is a lightweight, AI-powered browser extension designed to detect and block redirect-based phishing attempts in real time.
+This extension is part of a larger research project focused on improving web security through intelligent redirection monitoring.

 ---

 ## 🚀 Installation & Setup Guide

-Follow the steps below to set up and load the extension into Chrome:
+Follow these steps to set up and load the extension in Chrome:

 ### 1️⃣ Clone the Entire Project